 Arizona Statute § 11-269.22 prohibits any county from prohibiting individuals from "running a node on blockchain technology" in a residence, as defined as "providing computing power to validate or encrypt transactions in blockchain technology."
 Arizona Statute § 13-3122 makes it unlawful to require people to use or be subject to electronic firearm tracking technology (including distributed ledger or blockchain technology).
 H.B.
 2216, 53d Leg., 1st Reg.
 Sess.
 (Ariz.
 2017).

-The Arizona House passed HB 2601 and 2602, both of which await approval by the State's Senate.
-HB 2601 attempts to create a framework under the State's securities laws for crowdfunding sales involving virtual currencies.
+In 2018, Arizona adopted H.B.
+2601 and 2602.
+H.B.
+2601 creates a framework under the State's securities laws for crowdfunding sales involving virtual currencies.
 S.B.
-2601, 53d Leg., 2nd Reg.
-Sess.
+2601, 53d Leg., 2nd Reg Sess.
 (Ariz.
 2018).
-HB 2602 would prohibit localities from restricting cryptocurrency mining in residences.
-Another proposed regulation would add income "derived from the exchange of virtual currency for other currency" to the computation of Arizona adjusted gross income for the purposes of the income tax.
+H.B.
+2602 prohibits localities from restricting cryptocurrency mining in residences.
+In the same year, the Arizona Senate proposed a regulation that would add income "derived from the exchange of virtual currency for other currency" to the computation of Arizona adjusted gross income for the purposes of the income tax.
 S.B.
 1145, 53d Leg., 2nd Reg.
 Sess.
 (Ariz.
 2018).

 California's Money Transmitter Act does not address virtual currencies and the state has not provided official guidance on the applicability of its MTL statute to cryptocurrencies.
 In September 2018, the Governor approved a legislature backed initiative to create a "blockchain working group" that will be tasked with researching blockchain's benefits, risks, and legal implications.

-In September 2018, the State's legislature passed Assembly Bill 2658 which, once enacted, would introduce legal definitions of "blockchain technology" and "smart contract."
+In September 2018, the State's legislature enacted Assembly Bill 2658 which introduced legal definitions of "blockchain technology" and "smart contract."
 The effect of these definitions would be to legalize and facilitate record keeping using distributed ledgers.